The kitchen is one of the most used rooms in the house.

 If wood, use a good wood cleaner.
 More detailed instructions for polishing wood furniture can be found in my article, How To Polish Wood Like A Pro.

 Use glass cleaner on the glass and a damp towel on metals and other surfaces to remove dust.

 - Scrub the sink: Try to leave this job until after you’ve completed the rest of the kitchen.
 Then, clean it according to the manufacturer’s instructions.

 - Clean the floor: Finally, sweep or vacuum the floors and fill a bucket with a diluted floor-cleaning solution.
 Mop the floor thoroughly and leave to dry.

 I’ve created a handy checklist to help you remember all the surfaces that have to be cleaned.
+You can find it in the FREE Resource Library.
 Print this handy checklist anytime you’re going to deep clean your kitchen!

 You’ve deep cleaned your kitchen, and it’s ready for the holidays.
 If you maintain it regularly, this should carry you straight through to the new year when it might be a good time to do it again!